Masks on as German children start new schoolyear under virus cloud - RFI

 "The children need to be present in school because we have to prevent more lost time," Steffen Kaestner, headteacher of the CJD Jugenddorf-Christophorus school in Rostock, told AFP.

-Masks must be worn in the corridors, classrooms regularly ventilated and pupils are required to wash their hands regularly and avoid hugging.
+Masks must be worn in the corridors, classrooms regularly ventilated and pupils are urged to wash their hands regularly and respect social distancing.

+Not all went entirely to plan on Monday morning, however, as students excited to see their friends again after so long couldn't resist a few hugs in the playground.

+"We hope everything will go well.
+We just don't know where they've been on holiday," Kaestner confessed.

 CJD has 1,350 students aged 9-18.
 Only two are missing, a decision by their parents, "who belong to a risk group," said the headteacher, but all the teachers are present.

-Mecklenburg-Western Pomerania has so far been the German state least hit by the coronavirus, with only 20 deaths out of a total 9,148 in Germany since the beginning of the crisis.
+Mecklenburg-Western Pomerania has so far been relatively unaffected by the coronavirus, with only 20 deaths out of a total 9,200 in Germany since the beginning of the crisis.

+Authorities have therefore decided to stick to basic hygiene measures agreed in mid-July by Germany's 16 states.

+These include maintaining a minimum distance of 1.5 metres (five feet) between pupils outside classrooms, excluding pupils with symptoms and free testing for teachers.

 © 2020 AFP